antoKeinanen/novarum/readme.md

 ```

 ## Select
-`Select` creates selection interface.
+`select` creates selection interface.
 Users can use arrow keys to navigate between the options and enter to select one.
 Select supports only single selection if you want the user to select multiple options refer to `multiselect`.
 Select keyword is always followed by list of options followed by `end` keyword.
 Everything should be on their own lines.
 Before each option there should be `-` followed by space.
 By default the message of the selection is 'Select' to change this refer to `message` keyword.
 Note that using 2 select blocks after each other will prevent `if` from reading the answer from the first one as `select` overwrites last answer using.

 ```
 select